sylvaticus/OdsIO.jl/README.md

 - a working local installation of Python with the python [ezodf](https://github.com/T0ha/ezodf) module already installed
 - the [DataFrames](https://github.com/JuliaStats/DataFrames.jl) package if one want to work with DataFrames.

+### Known limitations

+As the data is saved in a dictionary, the order of the columns is not maintained.

+It may be slow with very large data.